BryanIsOnline/BryanIsOnline/README.md

 I can be reached at 📧 bkettle@ualberta.ca

-Also, you can connect with me on LinkedIn at https://www.linkedin.com/in/b-ket/
+Also, you can connect with me on [LinkedIn](https://www.linkedin.com/in/b-ket/)